 Relaxation is obviously a good way to release fear and feel positive.
 In our hectic modern lives, many people struggle to relax.
 The best way to remedy this is to simply practice.
 Hypnobirthing classes will give you all the guidance and tools needed for this.
 You will be given pregnancy related scripts to listen to which will calm the mind and fill your subconscious with positive affirmations.

 The more you practice relaxing, the easier it will become, and the deeper your relaxation will be.
 Being relaxed during childbirth is really important.
 By having a clear mind you will be able to make better decisions for you and your baby.
 Being relaxed also stops the ‘stress’ hormone adrenaline and encourages endorphines.
-During labour women need less adrenaline and more endorphines as they are an opiate, a natural pain relief.
-Many women find that by being relaxed they can enjoy birth, and what a wonderful first atmosphere for a baby to experience that is.
+During labour you need less adrenaline and more endorphines as they are an opiate, a natural pain relief.
+Many people find that by being relaxed they can enjoy birth, and what a wonderful first atmosphere for a baby to experience that is.

 Physically preparing for birth

 Being mentally prepared is only half the solution for a positive birth.
 Labour is a physical effort so this aspect should also be prepared for.
 In a hypnobirthing class you will learn what physically happens to get a baby out.
 This will include what muscles are used, what hormones help and breathing techniques to help remain calm as well as guide the baby out.
 They are actually all connected.
-Slow breathing allows the heart rate to slow, this makes mum feel calm boosting her oxytocin levels, and oxytocin makes the uterus contract effectively.
+Slow breathing allows the heart rate to slow, this makes you feel calm boosting your oxytocin levels, and oxytocin makes the uterus contract effectively.

 Practicalities of birth

 You will also learn about your options for birth.
 Very few labours go exactly to plan, and the best way to deal with any situation is by making a very informed choice.
-Two women could have the exact same labour but leave feeling very differently about whether it was a positive experience.
+Two people could have the exact same labour but leave feeling very differently about whether it was a positive experience.
 Knowledge is power.
 By making an informed choice that is right for you, it will help to make your labour the best experience possible.
 You will be given so much information that you won’t need to attend an NCT class, but can if you wish to.